alexgbor/backloggd-improved-searchbar/README.md

 3. Open Chrome and go to `chrome://extensions/`
 4. Enable **Developer mode** (toggle in the top right)
 5. Click **Load unpacked** and select the **backloggd-extension** folder
-6. Navigate to any Backloggd user profile page (e.g., `https://backloggd.com/u/yourusername`)
+6. Navigate to any Backloggd user profile page (e.g., `https://backloggd.com/u/username`)

 ## Usage

 1. Visit any user's game library on Backloggd (`https://backloggd.com/u/username`)
 2. The search bar will appear at the top of the page
-3. Click **Update** to cache all games from that user's library (this may take a few seconds for large collections)
+3. Click **Load games** to cache all games from that user's library (this may take a few seconds for large collections)
 4. Once loaded, start typing in the search box to filter games instantly
 5. Click on any game link in the results to visit its page